Gluon: Confinement

-Gluons also share this property of being confined within hadrons.
-One consequence is that gluons are not directly involved in the nuclear forces between hadrons.
+One consequence of the hadron-confinement property of gluons is that they are not directly involved in the nuclear forces between hadrons.
 The force mediators for these are other hadrons called mesons.

 Although in the normal phase of QCD single gluons may not travel freely, it is predicted that there exist hadrons that are formed entirely of gluons — called glueballs.
 There are also conjectures about other exotic hadrons in which real gluons (as opposed to virtual ones found in ordinary hadrons) would be primary constituents.
 Beyond the normal phase of QCD (at extreme temperatures and pressures), quark–gluon plasma forms.
 In such a plasma there are no hadrons; quarks and gluons become free particles.